 - Business Environment and Concepts

-Recent modifications to the Uniform CPA Examination have weighted scores more toward the regulation and business, environment and concepts sections than previously.
+Recent modifications to the Uniform CPA Examination have weighted scores more toward the regulation and business, environment, and concepts sections than previously.
 These modifications added an additional two hours to the overall exam time.
+The exam will be taken on a computer at the testing center and you will not be able to take anything in with you according to current testing security policies, so study and plan accordingly.

 Time to pass the Uniform CPA exam